My family loves anything that remotely resembles Mexican food.

 Second, I typically serve slow cooker salsa chicken over rice because I always have rice and it’s easy to make, BUT…

 If you have everything you need to make cornbread, please make that instead.
-(Until I experiment with my own recipe, my family loves this one.)
+My family LOVES this recipe.

 Something about the corn bread mopping up the juices from this recipe is just heaven in your mouth.